decentraland/documentation/content/creator/quests/overview.md

 A brief description of the components in the picture:

 - **Quests API**: It consists of two different servers.
-One is the **Quests REST API** which has a set of endpoints that allow the creators to create and modify Quests as well as check their Quest's stats.
+One is the **Quests REST API** which has a set of endpoints that allow the creators to create and modify Quests as well as check their Quest's stats, for a more comprehensive spec on this API, [please refer to this link](https://quests.decentraland.org/api/docs).
 The other one is the **Quests RPC Service** which is used by scenes and the explorer to send events and track player's progress.
 - **Quests Database**: It's a PostgreSQL database to store Quests and player's progress.
 - **Quests System**: It's a service to process the incoming player's events, validate and update the player's progress.
 It also sends notifications to scenes and the explorer through **Quest Channels** when a player makes progress on a Quest.
 - **Events Queue**: It's where the **Quests RPC Service** sends the events to be processed by the Quests System.